 Project Portfolio

-A Zola theme built with Tailwind CSS for presenting the project portfolio of a freelancer, for example.
-The theme is based on the Blow theme that was created by Thomas Chartron.
+A Zola theme built with Tailwind CSS and DaisyUI for presenting the project portfolio of a freelancer, for example.
+The theme is based on the Blow theme that was created by Thomas Chartron and on my generic Daisy theme.
+It extends the Daisy with specific pages, taxonomies and shortcodes for managing a project portfolio and supports all color schemes of the Daisy as well.

 Screenshot of a project page example